 It is through this lens of exclusivity that verses of the Quran like 3:85 and 3:19 are usually understood and interpreted, to stake the claim that this organized religion of Islam (with the official carveout of ‘accepted sects’, that varies with sectarian identity) is the only religion acceptable to God.
 The word ‘Islam’, usually untranslated, nominally excludes all those who did not testify that ‘Muhammad is the messenger of Allah’.
 Here, we will take a fresh look at the Quran without these preconceptions, at the picture of ‘Islam’ that emerges.
 Is it exclusivist as tradition teaches us, or pluralist in its outlook?

 Is islam a proper name?

 The words islam and muslim are used in the Quran to describe the state of being at peace with God, and to a person who has attained this state.
 It is not used as the proper name of an organized world religion or those who identify themselves as adherents of such a religion.
 It comes from the root aslama meaning submit/surrender/make peace with, and shares the same root as the word salaam meaning peace.
 The Quran qualifies muslims as being “muslims to God“ (2:128,133,136; 3:84 etc.), indicating that it is descriptive of a relationship with God.
-The word muslim is used descriptively, to indicate possession of a quality, just like the words truthful, fasting, patient, charitable etc. (33:35).
+The word muslim is used descriptively, to indicate possession of a quality, along with words truthful, fasting, patient, charitable etc. (33:35).
 The action aslama is consistently described in the Quran as the process of submitting to or becoming at peace with God, rather than a ceremony by which one “converts” to the religion of Islam in the traditional sense.